-During the Fall and Spring semesters, we meet (almost) every Thursday at 3:30pm, in the picnic area in front of Dickens, or in Dickens 201 for Rationali-tea.
+During the Fall and Spring semesters, we meet (almost) every Thursday at 3:30pm, in Dickens 201 for Rationali-tea.
 Drink tea, eat cookies, and chat with faculty, staff, and students from the philosophy department.
 All are welcome!

 For the most recent department newsletter, Philosophy Dept Newsletter June 2022.